Remote work can be lonely.

 Bumping into a coworker in a hallway, spontaneously brainstorming your next project idea, meeting colleagues for lunch — all the social interactions that bring life into a workday at the office don’t happen as naturally when working remotely.

-So it’s no surprise that over 70% of remote workers say they miss the face-to-face interactions with their team and over a third say they feel lonely.
+So it’s no surprise that over 70% of remote workers say they miss the face-to-face interactions with their team.
 If you’re leading a remote team, that’s an issue you should take seriously.
-If your employees are feeling like they’re losing the connection to their coworkers, that impacts their happiness and mental health and your team’s overall productivity.
+If your teammates are feeling like they’re losing the connection to their coworkers, that impacts their happiness, mental health and productivity.
 There's a reason the most seasoned managers pay so much attention to team morale and culture: no team can perform that doesn't gel.

 Here are some of our favorite ways remote teams use Teamflow to feel more connected, work more productively, and make remote work much more fun.

 - Use Teamflow as your virtual office — all day every day

 - Create a dedicated space for project teams

 - Socialize at happy hours or team lunches

 If your team used to work from an office and is now feeling disconnected while working remotely, you can use Teamflow’s virtual office space just like you’d use your physical office.